SOMETIMES A MOUNTAIN IS MORE THAN A MOUNTAIN

 Don Lucio Campos Elizade

-When the Georgia weather worker initially approached Stone Mountain, also known as Tsantawu, later in 2000, Grandfather Fire spoke about the mountain originally being a sacred place shared by the three regional peoples, the Ani-Kituwah-gi (Cherokee), zOyaha (Tsoyaha or Euchee), and Mvskoke (Creek).
-These peoples no longer practiced their ceremonies as a result of colonization culminating in the Indian Removal Act passed by Congress on May 28, 1830.
-Learn more here and here.
+Grandfather Fire spoke about Stone Mountain, also known as Tsantawu, as originally being a sacred place shared by the three regional peoples, the Ani-Kituwah-gi (Cherokee), zOyaha (Tsoyaha or Euchee), and Mvskoke (Creek).
+These peoples no longer practiced their ceremonies at this mountain as a result of colonization culminating in the Indian Removal Act passed by Congress on May 28, 1830.

 The women continued this work for many years on behalf of their people.
 After 14 years, the mountain allowed men to join the Ritual Team.
 Currently, the Ritual Team performs the ceremony each spring, aided by a dedicated Support Team, and returns in the fall to lay offerings of gratitude during the Harvest Festival.
 In this way, these ceremonies are building relationship with the mountain and bringing the beneficial weather to the region.
 This work demonstrates that petitioning and engaging nature actually produces a response.

 When we begin to reduce the natural phenomena of the world into expressions that have no volition, we reduce our lives to a mechanical view of the world.
-When the world is alive we feel alive.
-When it's mechanical we don't feel anything.
+When we recognize the world is alive we feel alive.
+When we regard the world as mechanical we feel disconnected.